 Guidelines for Growing Marijuana in New York

-- Safety: Growers must ensure that cannabis plants are inaccessible to individuals under 21.
+- Safety: Growers must ensure plants are inaccessible to individuals under the age of 21.

 Benefits of Home Cultivation